-A new parent may use up to forty (40) hours earned sick leave upon the birth of a child or when a child begins residence with an employee who has commenced adoption proceedings.
+In addition, a new parent may use up to one-hundred twenty (120) hours earned sick leave upon the birth of a child or when a child begins residence with an employee who has commenced adoption proceedings.
 Any leave granted under this provision shall run concurrently with FMLA/CFRA leave.